ClemBotProject/ClemBot/ClemBot.Docs/docs/DesignatedChannels.md

 :::note
 Enabling the message_log channel causes ClemBot to store the content of messages for a period of 30 days.
 After which they are deleted.
-This is to enable ClemBot to notify server staff of message edits or deletions that might not be stored in the bots short lived cache.
+This is to enable ClemBot to notify server staff of message edits or deletions that might not be stored in the bots short-lived cache.
 Any edits or deletions that occur on messages that are older then 30 days will be sent in the designated channel but the content of the deletion or edit will not be known, just that it happened.
 :::